Four Seasons Hotel Miami

 The Four Seasons Hotel and Tower, also known as the Four Seasons Hotel Miami, is a 70-story, 781 ft skyscraper in Miami, Florida.
-Located in downtown Miami's Brickell Financial District, it is the second tallest building in Miami as well as in Florida.
+Located in downtown Miami's Brickell Financial District, it is the third tallest building in Miami and in Florida.
 The tower contains a Four Seasons Hotel property, office space and several residential condominium units on the upper floors.

 The building was planned by Gary Edward Handel & Associates and Bermello Ajamil & Partners, Inc. Post-tensioning reinforcement of the structure was supplied and engineered by Suncoast Post-Tension.
 The building was constructed with dense steel reinforcing and silica-fume concrete, and is designed to sustain hurricane-force winds.
 Construction began in 2000, and the building was completed in 2003.
 The Four Seasons held the title of the tallest building in Miami and Florida until the Panorama Tower surpassed it in 2017.